 AQIS threatened on June 7 to attack BJP members with suicide bombings in Delhi, Gujarat, Mumbai, and Uttar Pradesh, which are in western and northern India.
 AQIS has never conducted a major attack in India and, as of 2021, was comprised mostly of Afghan and Pakistani nationals.
 Joint US-Afghan counterterrorism operations since 2015 have weakened the group.
 AQIS has not claimed an attack since April 2016, when militants killed two gay rights activists in Dhaka, Bangladesh.
 There are some indicators that AQIS may be attempting to strengthen its network in India, however.
 AQIS’s English and Urdu online propaganda has repeatedly targeted Indian Muslims for recruitment.
 Indian security forces *disrupted plans by al Qaeda–linked militants to conduct suicide bombings in India as recently as July 2021.

 Islamic State affiliates in India and Pakistan have not previously conducted a major attack in India and will likely continue to prioritize attacks in the areas where they operate, including Jammu and Kashmir and Pakistan.
 IS announced new provinces in India—Islamic State Hind Province (ISHP)— (ISHP) and Pakistan—Islamic State Pakistan Province (ISPP)—in May 2019 after the ISKP, which originally encompassed India and Pakistan, suffered a series of setbacks in 2018.
-ISHP and ISPP have only conducted approximately one to two small-scale attacks per year since 2019.
+ISHP has only conducted approximately six minor attacks per year since 2019.
+ISPP has similarly conducted an average of eight small-scale attacks per year since 2019.
 ISHP first attacked in mainland India in April 2021, when militants burned crops suspected of belonging to a Hindu farmer in the Uttar Pradesh region, but the group has not claimed an attack in India since.
 ISPP has never conducted an attack in mainland India.